 Google Assistant has a childhood

-According to a report from Fast Company, Google wants to give Assistant a back story.
+Google Assistant is a little different than other digital Assistants.
+Why?
+Because Google wants to give it a back story.
 The search giant has enlisted the help of Google Doodle head Ryan Germick, as well as ex-Pixar animator Emma Coats, to give Assistant a personality.
 There’s now a job listing for a creative writer that will work on the Assistant’s story.

 Coats describes working on Assistant as working on a “character,” the same way she would over at Pixar.
 Part of that means giving Assistant a childhood, allowing users to relate to it as if it actually had a life.
 Not only that, but the team is experimenting with ways to build trust between the user and Assistant by making it seem vulnerable every now and then as if it needed the user.